Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test5_clue_analysis(gemini).md

 ### Fake Clues: 1/5
 **Poor - Needs significant revision**

-Both fake clues completely fail their purpose.
-They describe scenarios (space marines, zombie hordes) that are entirely unrelated to *any* of the provided answer choices (Elden Ring, Grand Theft Auto V, or the correct answer).
-This means they do not misdirect players toward wrong options effectively.
+These fake clues are ineffective.
+They fail to point to any of the *actual incorrect answer choices* ('Elden Ring' or 'Grand Theft Auto V').
+Instead, they describe games from completely different genres (sci-fi space marine, zombie hordes) that are not among the provided options.
+This means they cannot convincingly misdirect players toward wrong options within the context of this game.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices